-In order to measure the contribution and progress made in achieving the abovementioned strategies, the following Strategic indicators and 5 year targets have been identified:
+In order to measure the contribution and progress made in achieving the abovementioned outcome, the following indicator and 5 year targets have been identified:

-Indicator Number of EPWP job opportunities provided through EPWP grant by 30 June 2024 (GKPI) Annual Targets (5 Year 1 Year 2 Year 3 Year 4 Year 5 years) (2021/22) (2022/23) (2023/24) 2024/25) (2025/26) Projected 1 1 1 N/A N/A Actual TBA TBA TBA - -
+Indicator Project (A) Number of EPWP Programme jobs created by 30 June 2025 Annual Targets (5 years) Year 1 Year 2 Year 3 Year 4 Year 5 Projected N/A N/A N/A 120 N/A Actual - - - TBA -

-4.5.1.6 Mining development and promotion

-Programme/Function Mining development and promotion Programme Objective (SMART) To ensure mining beneficiation and promotion Programme Objective Outcome Improved participation of local community in mining value chain Short Term Strategies (1-2 Yrs.)
-Development and monitoring of Social and Labour Plans(SLPs)

-Medium Term Strategies (3-4 Yrs.)
-Marble and slate production Marble stone production Long term Strategies (5 Yrs. +) Maintain Short and Medium Term Strategies

-Project (A) Development and monitoring of SLPs

-Project (B) Marble and slate production

-Marble stone production
+4.5.1.6 Local Economic Development: Empower of SMMEs and Cooperatives

+Programme/Function Local Economic Development Programme Objective Statement (SMART) To empower SMMEs and Cooperatives development by 30 June 2025 Programme Objective Outcome To grow the economy and provide livelihood support Short Term Strategies (1-2 Yrs.)
+Provide non-financial support to SMMEs and Cooperatives Provide support to SMMEs and Co-operatives through funding Medium Term Strategies (3-4 Yrs.)
+Maintain short term strategies Long term Strategies (5 Yrs. +) Maintain medium term strategies

+Project (A) Financial support provision to SMMEs and Cooperatives Project (B) Non-financial support to SMMEs and Cooperatives

-In order to measure the contribution and progress made in achieving the abovementioned strategies, the following Strategic indicators and 5 year targets have been identified:
+In order to measure the contribution and progress made in achieving the abovementioned outcome, the following indicator and 5 year targets have been identified:

-Indicator Number of Social Labour Plans Developed by 30 June 2024 Annual Targets (5 years) Year 1 (2021/22) Year 2 (2022/23) Year 3 (2023/24) Year 4 2024/25) Year 5 (2025/26) Projected 1 1 1 N/A N/A Actual TBA TBA TBA - -
+Indicator Project (A) Number of SMMEs and Cooperatives supported financially by 30 June 2025 Annual Targets (5 years) Year 1 Year 2 Year 3 Year 4 Year 5 Projected N/A N/A N/A 26 N/A Actual - - - TBA -